ccjensen/wedding/source/whos-who/index.markdown

       ["Current location", "Vestby, Norway"],
       ["Favorite Drink", "Wine: a glass of Italian red Barolo or Ripasso and on lazy, warm summer days rosé from Provence or a glass of sparkling"], ["Favorite past times", "Theatre visits, jazz music, gardening and should be golf BUT at the moment the golf bag is collecting dust."], ["About", "Joan is a single parent for two great yet very different brothers.
 She currently works for VPS, the only central securities depository in Norway, where she primarily helps develop international data exchange standards used by a lot of the European countries.
-Perks of her job include frequent flier miles and relaxing at the company’s French apartment."]
+Perks of her job include frequent flyer miles and relaxing at the company’s French apartment."]
 	]
   - [
       ["Photo", "jennifer.jpg"],
       ["Name", "Jennifer Walker", "Maid of Honor"],
       ["Birthplace", "Arizona, USA"],
       ["Current location", "Washington DC, USA"],
-      ["Favorite Drink", ""],
-      ["Favorite past times", ""],
-      ["About", "Jennifer and Anne have been best friends since they were 7"] ]
+      ["Favorite Drink", "A nice glass of red wine"], ["Favorite past times", "Inviting friends over for Sunday night dinners, traveling, hanging out with family, and most recently picking up golf"], ["About", "My first memories of Anne go all the way back to 2nd grade when we were in Brownies--her mom was our Brownie Troop Leader.
+Over the years, she has been my pen pal, my partner in crime, my best friend, and the sister I've always wanted.
+My favorite childhood memories of Anne are visiting her in California over the summer when we were in high school and driving around in her old mustang convertible; bedazzling t-shirts with iron on prints and tacky glue at Anne's grandma's house; and swimming in my back yard late at night with bowls of frozen grapes floating around the pool..."]
+	]
   - [
       ["Photo", "oyvind.jpg"],
       ["Name", "Øyvind Rassmussen", "Best Man"],
       ["Birthplace", "Oslo, Norway"],
       ["Current location", "Bergen, Norway"],
-      ["Favorite Drink", ""],
+      ["Favorite Drink", "SideCar and Appletini?"],
-      ["Favorite past times", ""],
-      ["About", ""]
+      ["Favorite past times", "Riding the \"hog\", fist-pumping and hitting the gym"], ["About", "Øyvind (yes, that is an actual letter) is Christopher's oldest proper friend, and was a proper partner in crime during those younger, unruly teenage years.
+He lives in Bergen with his girlfriend Linn and their most recent addition to the household, the dog Luna. Øyvind works as a logistics coordinator where he makes sure the Norwegian oil companies and platforms get their construction supplies.
+While not jetsetting around the country with work, Øyvind goes for rides on his proper motorbike nicknamed the Millenium Falcon or walks in the mountains with the two L's."]
 	]
   - [
       ["Photo", "katie.jpg"],